dboxcaruconn/Dungeon_Crawler/README.md

 ### Exploration Pane
 The biggest pane, and the one the player will engage with the most during gameplay.
 There are several tabs of this pane, which will either be switchable or locked depending on gameplay events.
 The bottom section of this pane will often show an OPTIONS section, which will display exploration or interaction options the party can take in the current tab that are not otherwise selectable in that tab's GUI.
-- **OVERLAND:** Shows the region's map, including nodes, quest markers, and the player's location.
+- **OVERWORLD:** Shows the region's map, including nodes, quest markers, and the player's location.
 Allows the player to control the party's movement and progression.
 - **NODE:** Shows the current location within the current node, which could take several forms depending on the location within the node.
     - **Sandbox:** Shows the various options and details for the current location, including different buildings or locations that can be entered.
     - **Dungeon:** Explorable map grid.
 Player moves party around the grid, encountering monsters, NPCs, curios, treasure, etc.